Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 As given the name Damn Vulnerable Nodejs Application, it is quite obvious to figure the tech stack used, Nodejs is the server-side language used along with a SQL database.

-The following are the tools used to perform static analysis on Nodejs applications with steps to install and configure them with Jenkins:
+The following are the tools used to perform static analysis on Nodejs applications with steps to install and configure them with Jenkins.

 ### njsscan